Why Are Mushrooms Good for You? Are they MAGIC (wait…)?

 - Oyster Mushroom (Hiratake) – studies such as this one (6) printed in the Journal of Medicinal Food have demonstrated powerful cancer-fighting effects of oyster mushrooms, including inducing cancer cell apoptosis and the reduction of efficiency in tumour colony formation.

 - Turkey Tail Mushroom – patented turkey tail mushroom cancer treatments are currently used in Japan.
 This seems to be for multiple cancers, including lung, gastric, and breast cancers.
 Such treatments include polysaccharide extracts such as ‘PSK’ (7).

-In some edible mushrooms, side effects have been noted in individuals, and therefore you should always research consumption guidelines and consult a professional before trying new kinds of mushrooms, especially if for medicinal purposes.
+In some edible mushrooms, side effects have been noted in individuals.
+Therefore, you should always research consumption guidelines and consult a professional before trying new kinds of mushrooms, especially if for medicinal purposes.

-The same rules may follow for almost any food kind, but as mushrooms are potentially more hazardous, extra care should be taken.
+The same rules may follow for almost any food kind.
+However, as mushrooms are potentially more hazardous, extra care should be taken.